Logo

 COMMENTS

 Victoria.
-Victoria is a yacht manufacturer that currently has 2 yachts for sale on YachtWorld, including 0 new vessels and 2 used yachts, listed by experienced boat and yacht brokers mainly in the following countries: United Kingdom and United States.
-YachtWorld offers a diverse array of models, showcasing a comprehensive range of sizes and ...
+There are presently 2 yachts for sale on YachtWorld for Victoria.
+This assortment encompasses 0 brand-new vessels and 2 pre-owned yachts, all of which are listed by knowledgeable yacht brokers and boat dealerships predominantly in United Kingdom.
+YachtWorld offers a diverse array of models, showcasing a comprehensive span of sizes and ...

 VICTORIA A is a 43m luxury sail super yacht available for charter built in 2004, refitted in 2018.
 Charter up to 12 guests in 5 cabins (1 Master, 3 Double & 2 Twin) with a crew of 8.
 She is also available for events and corporate charter.